gitkraken/gitkraken-client-docs/gitkraken-client/experimental-features.md

 #### More about OpenAI

-First, go here to login or create an account: https://chat.openai.com/auth/login
+Login or create an account:
+https://chat.openai.com/auth/login

-Next you can visit OpenAI's verview and documentation pages to learn more about how it works: https://platform.openai.com/
+OpenAI's overview and documentation pages to learn more about how it works: https://platform.openai.com/

-To specifically generate an API key for GitKraken to use navigate to: https://platform.openai.com/account/api-keys
+To specifically generate an API key for GitKraken to use: https://platform.openai.com/account/api-keys